 Investing in real estate is one of the best ways to build wealth over time as it offers outstanding returns compared to other asset classes.
-Residential and diversified real estate investments alone have an ROI of 10.6%.
+Residential and diversified real estate investments alone have an average ROI of 10.6%.
 It’s commendable and a good reason to invest in real estate.

-This guide will walk you through all the important things that are required to invest in real estate smartly.
+This guide will walk you through all the important things that are required for you to start investing in real estate.

 Why Invest in Real Estate?

 Here are some reasons why it may be a good idea to invest in real estate:

 - Real estate is considered a stable investment as prices tend to be less volatile than other asset classes.

 - It allows you to build equity for the future.

 - Real estate can be a good option to generate nearly tax-free passive income.
 Plus, it can also provide cash flow for retirement.

-- It allows you to diversify your portfolio, thus reducing the risk.
+- It allows you to diversify your portfolio, thus reducing your risk.

 - Real estate can be a hedge against inflation since rental income also increases when prices go up.
-The average inflation over the last few years is 4 percent, whereas the rental income has increased by 6 percent during the same period.
+The average inflation over the last few years is around 3.5%, whereas the rental income has increased by about 6% during the same period.